AvisheikhKundu/DIU_Transport_App/README.md

 # DIU_Transport

-## This app is for Daffodil International University's Transport system.
+## This application is for Daffodil International University's Transport system.